emgyrz/ar-templater/README.md

 # AR-templater

-AR-templater internationalize your HTML files and compile its to tempate functions if it's need ( with `lodash.template` )
+AR-templater internationalize your HTML files and compile its to tempate functions if it's needed

 <br/>